cosmos72/stmx/README.md

 threads until it commits.

-Memory transactions gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.
+Memory transactions gives freedom from deadlocks, automatic roll-back on failure, and aim at resolving the tension between granularity and concurrency.

 ### Latest news, 27th July 2013

-STMX now supports hardware memory transactions.
-It uses Transactional Synchronization Extensions (TSX) available on the following Intel x86-64 processors released in June 2013:
+STMX now supports hardware memory transactions in addition to classic software ones.
+It uses Transactional Synchronization Extensions (TSX) available on the following Intel x86_64 processors released in June 2013:

-* Intel Core i5 4570
+- Intel Core i5 4570
-* Intel Core i5 4670
+- Intel Core i5 4670
-* Intel Core i7 4770
+- Intel Core i7 4770

 To actually use hardware memory transactions with STMX, you will need:

-* one of the above CPUs
+- one of the above CPUs
-* a 64-bit unix-like OS (currently tested on Debian GNU/Linux x86_64)
+- a 64-bit unix-like OS (currently tested on Debian GNU/Linux x86_64)
-* a 64-bit installation of Steel Bank Common Lisp (SBCL) version 1.0.55 or later (currently tested on SBCL for x86-64, version 1.1.9)
+- a 64-bit installation of Steel Bank Common Lisp (SBCL) version 1.0.55 or later (currently tested on SBCL for x86_64, version 1.1.9)
-  Note: x86-64 is often named AMD64 - they are the same thing
+  Note: x86_64 is often named AMD64 - they are the same thing
-* the latest STMX version - download it from [GitHub](https://github.com/cosmos72/stmx) as described in **Installation and loading** below
+- the latest STMX version - download it from [GitHub](https://github.com/cosmos72/stmx) as described in **Installation and loading** below

 The current hardware memory transactions implementation is still young and not very